 There are a lot of emulsifiers out there and they’re in a lot of products.
 They’re usually named something weird like: polysorbate 20 or ceteareth 20.

-Emulsifiers are substances that create an emulsion (a mixture of two or more liquids that are normally non-mixable or unblendable) possible.
+Emulsifiers are substances that create an emulsion (a mixture of two or more liquids that aren’t normally mixable).
 Oil and water are perfect examples of ingredients that normally don’t blend.

 For example: